 Lemon juice has a long shelf life when unopened, although you’ll need to store it in the fridge once you start to use it.
 Use it as a seasoning or a quick-fix substitute when you don’t have fresh lemons.

-Vinegar (such as balsamic and red/white wine vinegar) is often used in recipes requiring acidity, so keep a bottle in the cupboard alongside your basic salt and pepper.
+Vinegar (such as balsamic and red/white wine vinegar) is often used in recipes requiring acidity, keep a bottle in the cupboard alongside your basic salt and pepper.

 Peanut butter can provide a fast and filling topping for toast and apple slices, alongside other uses such as making an easy satay sauce, in cookies or as the star ingredient in our popular peanut butter chicken.
 Discover more peanut butter recipes.

 It can also be useful to keep a few bottled sauces such as tomato ketchup, soy sauce, sweet chilli sauce, sriracha and Worcestershire sauce, depending on your family favourites.

 Flour (plain and self-raising, white or wholemeal) is essential for thickening sauces, coating ingredients and all manner of baking.
 If you’re a bread maker, keep dried yeast and strong white bread flour to hand.

 Sugar (white and brown) is another key ingredient.

 Oils (such as sunflower, vegetable, rapeseed or olive oil) will regularly be used in cooking methods such as frying.